terascope/elasticsearch-assets/docs/operations/id_reader.md

 ```

 ### Batch read the entire content of an index with elasticsearch v6 or newer and return filtered fields
-This will run queries against the uuid field on the records to split them up.
+This is an example of using the id_reader to run queries against the uuid field on the records to split them up.
 Since `fields` parameter was set, then only those fields of the records will be returned

+Example Job:
 ```json
 {
   "name": "ID_Reader",